Alumni Association Awards

 Nominations for the Harriet Hylton Barr Distinguished Alumni Award and the Bernard G. Greenberg Alumni Endowment Award are accepted every fall and the awards are presented each spring at the Foard Lecture.

 About the AwardsEstablished in 1975, the Harriet Hylton Barr Distinguished Alumni Award recognizes the achievements of alumni and their contributions to public health.
 Each year, it honors a deserving graduate of the School working full-time in public health or in a related field.
 More information

 The Bernard G. Greenberg Alumni Endowment Award is given to an outstanding full-time faculty member of the UNC Gillings School of Global Public Health for excellence in the areas of teaching, research and service.
 The award includes a cash prize of $12,000 annually for three years.
 More information

-Marjorie Aelion, PhD (ESE 1988), and David Jay Weber, MD, were honored with the UNC Gillings School of Global Public Health’s most prestigious awards for alumni and faculty at a ceremony preceding the annual Fred T. Foard Jr. Memorial Lecture on April 10.
+Janice V. Bowie, PhD (MPH, HB 1986), and Sandra L. Martin, PhD, were honored with the UNC Gillings School of Global Public Health’s most prestigious awards for alumni and faculty at a ceremony preceding the annual Fred T. Foard Jr. Memorial Lecture on April 16.

 |Dr. Bowie earned a Master of Public Health degree in health education from the Gillings School in 1986.
 After completing a doctorate at the Bloomberg School in 1997, she joined the public health faculty there.
 Since 2001, she also has served as co-investigator at the Bloomberg School’s Center for Health Disparities Solutions.
 From 2000 to 2012, Bowie was the Bloomberg School’s co-director of the Kellogg Community Health Scholars postdoctoral program, an initiative that aims to achieve a closer connection between scholars and those engaged in community, policy-making, policy advocacy and practice.
 [Complete article].|